symsoft/ecc-api-guide/authentication.md

 At Cookie Authentication the user authenticates via the /login URL.
 This will set a session specific HTTP Cookie in the Browser.
 This Cookie will be included in all subsequent requests until the user terminates the session via the /logout URL.

+---
-__TODO: Write a paragraph about cookies, load balancing and token expiry.__
+__TODO:__ Write a paragraph about cookies, load balancing and token expiry.